johnnyawesome/FractalTree/README.md

 ## Update
 I wrote a better, colored version in P5JS, [you can find it here](https://github.com/johnnyawesome/FractalTreeP5JS)

+Also, there is a verison with a [nicer coloring available for this project, right here](https://github.com/johnnyawesome/FractalTreeLeafsP5JS)

 # FractalTree

 This fractal tree is written in Processing.